adnan-ugarit/library-management-system/README.md

-# Library Management System API
+# Library Management System Backend API

 This is a Library Management System API built with Spring Boot, providing endpoints for managing books, patrons, and borrowing records.

 * Features:

-    CRUD operations for books, patrons, and borrowing records Basic authentication using JWT (if implemented)
+    - CRUD operations for books, patrons, and borrowing records
+    - Basic authentication using JWT (if implemented)
-    Logging using AOP for key service methods
+    - Logging using AOP for key service methods
-    Caching for frequently accessed data
+    - Caching for frequently accessed data
-    Transaction management for data consistency
+    - Transaction management for data consistency
-    Unit and integration tests
+    - Unit and integration tests.

 * Prerequisites

-    Java 17 or higher
+    - Java 17 or higher
-    Maven for dependency management and building
+    - Maven for dependency management and building

 * Setup Instructions

     Clone the repository:

     git clone https://github.com/adnan-ugarit/library-management-system.git
-    cd library-management-system
+    then cd library-management-system

 * Build the project: